bundlewrap/bundlewrap/docs/content/guide/quickstart.md

 The contents should be fairly self-explanatory, but you can always check the [docs](../repo/layout.md) on these files if you want to go deeper.

-<div class="alert">It is highly recommended to use git or a similar tool to keep track of your repository.
+<div class="alert alert-info">It is highly recommended to use git or a similar tool to keep track of your repository.
 You may want to start doing that right away.</div>

 At this point you will want to edit `nodes.py` and maybe change "localhost" to the hostname of a system you have passwordless (including sudo) SSH access to.

-<div class="alert">BundleWrap will honor your <code>~/.ssh/config</code>, so if <code>ssh mynode.example.com sudo id</code> works without any password prompts in your terminal, you're good to go.</div>
+<div class="alert alert-info">BundleWrap will honor your <code>~/.ssh/config</code>, so if <code>ssh mynode.example.com sudo id</code> works without any password prompts in your terminal, you're good to go.</div>

 Run a command